Soumili-Saha/BreastCancerAI/README.md

    - 😇 **Normal**
 3. Use the output to assist diagnosis (not a substitute for professional evaluation).

 > ⚠️ **Disclaimer:** This tool is for educational and research purposes only.
-Always consult a medical professional for actual diagnosis.
+Always consult a medical professional for an actual diagnosis.

 Here’s how the interface works: